This content is sponsored by Takeda

 Of course, college isn’t for everyone, and Stange acknowledges it’s not the end-all answer for every student.
 But Breakthrough provides a path to help families navigate the possibilities.

 With fewer young people entering the teaching field post-pandemic, having a positive place like Breakthrough to explore curriculum education is important to rebuilding that pipeline, Stange says.
 During the summer program for middle schoolers, professionals coach the teaching fellows and high schoolers intern as “junior teachers.”
 The model typically results in a 3:1 student-to-teacher ratio, significantly lower than the average 13:1 ratio found in Massachusetts classrooms.
-For the past two summers, Takeda’s involvement has also enabled Breakthrough to hire a professional math interventionist for each of its three campuses.
+With the support of organizations like Takeda, Breakthrough has also been able to hire a professional math interventionist for each of its three campuses.

 “The support is huge,” Stange says.
 “It’s allowed us to think about what individualized supports we are able to provide students.”